Useurmind/FluxInTypescriptWithRx/docs/tutorial.md

 For the pages to show you need to design your app component in a proper way.

-It needs to render the `CurrentPage` component that always shows the page that the current root leads to.
+It needs to render the `CurrentPage` component that always shows the page that the current url leads to.

 `App.tsx`: